How does this work?

 Funded Applications

 The grant is made for the project as outlined in the funded application, so it may not be changed without a request for variation.
-You cannot make any changes to your project description (such as children being supported, budget or dates) without contacting Barnardos, email maxegrants@barnardos.org.nz.
+You cannot make any changes to your project description (such as children being supported, budget or dates) without contacting Barnardos Aotearoa email maxegrants@barnardos.org.nz.
 The final decision to support grant variation rests with the Max e-Grants Funding Committee.

 If your school has been successful in obtaining a grant towards your project, it may be for specific items in your proposed budget.
 This information will be outlined in your offer email.
-Please inform us of any changes, including project dates and minor budget changes, by emailing Barnardos at maxegrants@barnardos.org.nz.
+Please inform us of any changes, including project dates and minor budget changes, by emailing Barnardos Aotearoa at maxegrants@barnardos.org.nz.

 The completion date for your project determines the date when your acquittal* is due.
 You will receive an acquittal reminder email approximately three months after the completion date for your project if you have not already submitted an acquittal.
 As part of the approval process, each acquittal will be compared to the school’s original application.